Technologicat/unpythonic/README.md

 u(L)  # --> [1, 3, 2, 4]
 ```

-Generally speaking, `body` is a one-argument function, which takes in the environment instance as the first positional parameter (usually named `env` or `e` for readability).
+Generally speaking, `body` is a one-argument function, which takes in the environment instance as the first positional parameter (by convention, named `e` or `env`).
 In typical inline usage, `body` is `lambda e: expr`.

 *Let over lambda*.
 Here the inner ``lambda`` is the definition of the function ``counter``: